Dog food sold in 5 states recalled over possible salmonella contamination

 (WHTM) — Blue Ridge Beef has issued a voluntary dog food recall due to a possible health risk.

-According to the Food and Drug Administration, Breeders Choice #2 dog food may have been contaminated with salmonella.
+According to the Food and Drug Administration, Breeders Choice No. 2 dog food may have been contaminated with salmonella.
 The FDA notified the company on Oct.
 27 that the dog food tested positive for the bacteria.

-The product, which was packaged in clear plastic and has Lot# 8/2/24 with a UPC of 8 54298 00193 1, was distributed this year from Aug.
+The product, which was packaged in clear plastic and has Lot No. 8/2/24 with a UPC of 8 54298 00193 1, was distributed this year from Aug.
 9 to Aug.
 25. It was mostly sold in retail stores in Delaware, Maryland, New Jersey, Pennsylvania and Virginia.

 Salmonella can affect both animals and humans, the FDA says.